 - Renewal time came and he did not realize that the renewal annual fee was $75 dollars and a minimum payment of $10 dollars was due

 - He did not think anything of it until he had to apply for a mortgage and the late payment history showed up on his credit report

 - This did a lot of damage and the credit card company would not remove the recent late payment record off his credit report

 - However, the mortgage loan applicant provided supporting documents along with a letter of explanation and everything was fine

-Mortgage Borrowers who need to qualify for Home Loan With Recent Late Payments, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Mortgage Borrowers who need to qualify for Home Loan With Recent Late Payments, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
 Or email us at firstname.lastname@example.org.
-We are available 7 days a week, evenings, weekends, and holidays.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.